containerum/kdc-docs/content/installation/packages/8calico.md

 ```
 To allow Calico connect to Kubernetes etcd you need add certificates to yaml Secrets section:

-You have to encode calico certificates from `etcd-users` directory in base64 removing newlines, you can use this command for ca, key and cert:
+You have to encode calico certificates from `etcd-users` directory in base64 removing newlines.
+You can use this command for ca, key and cert:
 ```bash
 cat etcd-users/etcd-ca.crt | base64 -w0
 ```